nimzi/agent-isolation/README.md

 1. **Project directory** (`/work`): Files created here appear in your local directory
 2. **Docker volume** (`ai_agent_shell_home` → `/root`): Home directory, configs, and installed packages

 **Important:** When rebuilding the image, your volume data persists.
-Use `./recreate-container.sh` to rebuild while preserving your data.
+Use `./ai-shell recreate` to rebuild while preserving your data.

 ## Configuration